Lars-DHondt-KUL/opensimAD/README.md

   - Navigate to the folder: `cd opensimAD`
   - Install required packages: `python -m pip install casadi`
   - Install pyinstaller:  `conda install -c conda-forge pyinstaller`
-  - Create an executable from genF: `pyinstaller genF.py  --distpath C:/.../opensimAD/utilities`
+  - Create an executable from GenF: `pyinstaller GenF.py  --distpath C:/.../opensimAD/utilities`

 When running opensimAD, you can get an error from genF.exe that it cannot find casadi libraries.
 You then have to move the files from `./utilities/genF/casadi/` to `./utilities/genF/`.